nishimura5/timeline_kun/README.md

 4. **Improving methodological transparency and reproducibility**
    - TSV log records in BIDS compliant events.tsv format
    - Deviations due to interruptions or running ahead can be reviewed later
-   - SVG diagrams can be used in academic papers and edited with vector tools
+   - Provides SVG export function suitable for experimental planning discussions and record-keeping

 ## Installation and Execution